Travel Nurse

 Travel Nurse Specializations & Degree Types

 All travel nurses must complete a nursing education program and earn licensure as registered nurses.
-These programs can be either an associate degree in nursing or a bachelor’s in nursing.
+These programs can be either an associate degree in nursing or a bachelor’s degree in nursing.
 While either option will be sufficient for this career, a bachelor’s will offer traveling nurses more options, as a BSN is required by some hospitals and clinics.

 Travel nurses can work in any specialty.
 However, some specialties are more in demand than others.
 The most in-demand specialties for travel nurses are surgery, labor and delivery, and any critical or emergency care department.